pythonai170624/pages/A18d-CNN.md

 32:
-This means the layer uses 32 filters (also called kernels) Each filter detects a different pattern in the image (e.g., edges, curves, colors) Each filter produces a feature map, so the output will have 32  “layers of features” learned from the image
+This means the layer uses 32 filters (also called kernels) Each filter detects a different pattern in the image (e.g., edges, curves, colors) Each filter produces a feature map, so the output will have 32 “layers of features” learned from the image The 32 filters are not pre-made (like “edge detector”, “circle detector” etc.)
+These filters are initialized with random weights (random numbers)

 (3, 3)
 This is the size of each filter: 3 pixels by 3 pixels The filter slides over the image and analyzes 3×3 pixel patches at a time It's a very common choice, but you can also use (5, 5), (7, 7), etc.
+Use 3×3 when:
+  You want deep networks with many layers (better feature extraction) You want to keep computation efficient
+  You can stack several 3×3 filters to simulate larger ones (e.g., two 3×3 filters ≈ 5×5)
+Use 5×5 or 7×7 when:
+  You're working with larger images and need to detect larger features earlier You want a shallower network (fewer layers)
+  You’re trying to reduce the number of layers but still want global context

 input_shape=(64, 64, 3)
 This defines the shape of the input image: